Best Known For

 Answer questions and see how you rank against other players.Play Now

+Perez also got to show off her dance background as the choreographer for the comedy show In Living Color.
+She earned three Emmy Award nominations for her work on the series.
 It was her dramatic turn in Fearless (1993) that earned her first Oscar nomination.
 Starring with Jeff Bridges, Perez played a plane crash survivor wracked with guilt of the death of her child, also in the crash.
-She has also lent her distinctive voice to a number of different projects, including The Road to El Dorado (2000).
+She also lent her distinctive voice to a number of different projects, including The Road to El Dorado (2000).

 profile name: Rosie Perez profile occupation: